MRamez/BigNumber-variable-length/README.md

 # BigNumber-variable-length
 Variable-length BigNumber implementation in C++11

-This class has the same interface as the fixed-length BigNumber, but it does not impose a limit on number of digits that a BigNumber can hold.
+This class has the same interface as the fixed-length BigNumber, but it does not impose a limit on the number of digits that a BigNumber can hold.
 As a result, it can be more memory efficient (depending on the size of numbers you are working on) but it's generally slower.
 BigNumber has a very simple and natural interface and can be used like primitive types.
 The code below demonstrates its usage:
 ```C++
 #include "BigNumber.h"